dpouzada/Watson_for_MANA/README.md

 #### Some more explanations on the input file

 If you take a closer look at the input file (file_articles.xls), you will notice that it contains 20 articles (from line 0 to 19) on the first column – named A – and on right next to each article on the B column are Booleans 0 or 1 indicating if the article is relevant or not.
-This 0 or 1 corresponds to the answer of the correct classification, considered by the human.
+This 0 or 1 corresponds to the answer of the correct classification, prelabeled by the human.

 ##### Why proceed that way ?
 (As if it were a test set)

-In order to determine how well it performs of course !
+It's of course a typical test in order to determine how well it performs !

-Here, there is no real distinction to be made between training and testing sets.
-In fact, during the execution, we train the intents of Watson Assistant with relevant sentences from the article, and then finally test if the the final classification of the article concurs with what is correct (relevant or not).
+Yet here, there is not a clear distinction to be made between training and testing sets.
+In fact, during the execution, we train the intents of Watson Assistant with relevant sentences from the article, and then finally test if the the final classification of the article concurs with what is correct (relevant or not) as indicated by the boolean on the B column.
-To refresh your memory, if at least one was classified as relevant for MANA by Watson Assistant, the article is kept relevant, which we compare on column B – which should be 1 for a relevant article.
+To refresh your memory, if at least one sentence was classified as relevant for MANA by Watson Assistant, the article is kept relevant, which we compare to column B – which should be 1 for a relevant article.

 ##### Now, let us come back to the execution:

-If/once the prospection is done and the file/cells to be treated is indicated, all supervision settings are asked to be defined by the user.
+Once the prospection on keywords is done (if the user wanted to do it as it is optional) and the file & cells to be treated are indicated, all supervision settings are then asked to be defined by the user.

 Please come back in the [architecture schema](the-architecture) to red annotated arrows and text to visualize that you have control over: